josechannels/stock-analysis/README.md

 ### Analysis of 2018 stock

 The analysis shows that in 2018 ten out of twelve stocks had negative returns.
-The median return was -12%.
-The mean return was -8.5%.
+The median return was -12% while the mean return was -8.5%.
 The only two stocks with positive returns were "ENPH" and "RUN" with returns of 81.9% and 84.0%.

 With the refactored code, the time to run the analysis for the year of 2018 and generate the same results decreased ~3x from ~0.796875 seconds to 0.265625 seconds: